 All suspicious or violent deaths are required by California law to be reported to the Department of Coroner.
 Every morning, the On-Duty Supervisor compiles a list of all cases that came into the Coroner's Department during the previous 24 hours.
-From this compilation, the Coroner's statistician derives a new list of all children age twelve (12) and under\ where one or more of the following factors are present:
+From this compilation, the Coroner's statistician derives a new list of all children age ten (10) and under where one or more of the following factors are present:

 - 1. Drug ingestion

 - 2. Cause of death undetermined after investigation by Coroner

 - 3. Head trauma (subdurals, subarachnoid, subgaleal)

 - 4. Malnutrition/neglect/failure to thrive

 - 5. Bathtub/other type of drowning

 - 6. Suffocation/asphyxia

 - 7. Fractures

 - 8. Blunt force trauma

 - 9. Homicide/child abuse/neglect

-- 10. Burns/smoke inhalation
+- 10. Burns except where cause is clearly not abuse/neglect, such as auto accident, accidental house fires, etc.

 - 11. Sexual abuse

 - 12. Gunshot wounds

 - 13. Special populations fetal deaths and suicides